Least Restrictive Hyperplane Control Barrier Functions: Background

-Here $\hat{\mathbf{n}}_{ij}$ is a unit vector pointing in the direction from $\mathbf{p}_j$ towards $\mathbf{p}_i$, $\delta_{ij}$ is the required safety margin between agent and the obstacle, and $b_{ij}$ is the braking distance needed for the agent to accelerate to the relative velocity of zero compared to the obstacle.
+Above, $\hat{\mathbf{n}}(\theta)$ is the unit normal vector of the hyperplane, $\delta(\theta)$ is the required safety margin between agent center $\mathbf{p}_A$ and the obstacle center $\mathbf{p}_O$ (with $\theta$-dependence for non disc obstacles), and $b$ is the braking distance needed for the agent to accelerate/retardate to the relative velocity of zero compared to the obstacle.
 The braking distance is given by

 since no braking is needed when the agent and obstacle are moving away from each other.